Jerrysuper123/bibleStudy/NotLendMoney.md

 - Well, it is a small price to learn such a good lesson and find out who they really are.
 - There are some some cases when people return your money, and that actually strengthened the relationship due to increased trust.
 But this is actually a rare case.

+`Why so persistent to get all money back`
+- Maybe when the loan is a small amount, the borrower continue their lavish lifestyle without a care for the borrower.
+- If borrower puts the money into good use, be more diligent in business or his job.
+- The lender might have just considered this as a gift.
+- But if the borrower's character never change, there will be feelings of injustice.
+It seems that only getting all the money back could quench that.

 `You also have to be sure that lending the money will actually help the borrower.
 Here are some questions to ask yourself:`
 - Can the borrower repay the loan?
 - what shape will you be in if the money isn’t repaid?
 If you can’t afford to lose it, you can’t afford to lend it.